A well-rounded card that offers $0 annual fee, a strong intro APR and cashback rewards.

 You’ll earn 5% cash back in quarterly rotating categories — up to $1,500 in combined purchases each quarter, then it drops to 1% cash back.
 On everything else, you’ll earn 1% cash back.
 That can add up to a sizable haul, especially if you like adjusting your spending to take advantage of various rewards categories.

 A $0 annual fee makes it easy to keep the Chase Freedom® credit card long term.

 SIGNUP BONUS: $150 bonus cash.

-Spend $500 on purchases in the first 3 months from your account opening to earn a $150 bonus.
+You can earn the bonus after you spend $500 on purchases in your first 3 months from account opening.
 It’s a solid signup bonus that’s relatively easy to obtain.